birderboone/birderboone.github.io/ebird.md

 [Texas eBird Shiny app](https://github.com/birderboone/ebird)

 # Life List Widget
-with the addition of the eBird profile, eBird has vastly improved the visual output for users on about their life lists.
+With the addition of the eBird profile, eBird has vastly improved the visual output for users on about their life lists.
 I wanted to improve on this concept and push the statistics and summaries farther.
 I built a shiny widget that show you more data on your birding habits.
 Simply request a download of your data, and unzip the resulting file.

 ![How To download yourd data](https://i.imgur.com/osTddYN.png)

-Now download the shiny app, (here)[], change the working directory to the current codes location, and run all code!
+This code will be up by the end of the week (End of Jan 2018)

 ![ebird preview all locations](https://i.imgur.com/IV4HEO6.png)